Enhanced Network Stack (ENS)

 The following are the current ENS limitations:

 The device does not support SR-IOV when attached to ENS N-VDS.
 In such configuration, max_vfs module parameter for the ENS port will be ignored and no Virtual Functions will be created for this port.
-Meaning, if we have 2-port devices with vmnic4 and vmnic5 uplinks connected to a regular ENS and ENS DVS respectively, no VFs will be created for vmnic5 PF
+Meaning, if we have 2-port devices with vmnic4 and vmnic5 uplinks connected to a regular ENS and ENS DVS respectively, no VFs will be created for vmnic5 PF.

-VXLAN is currently not supported in ENS mode
+VXLAN is not supported currently in ENS mode.